 Even in a debate with terms strictly defined and limited, consciousness is awkward enough to define.
 I could perhaps have avoided some of these issues by creating a term with fewer connotations, like ‘aliveness’ or ‘proto-consciousness’.
 But that is ungainly and unfocused.
 However in acknowledgement of these semantic difficulties I will frequently qualify the word like this; consciousness, whatever that is.

 The consciousness gap

-In simple terms because all conscious beings are made exclusively from the exact same atoms found in the inanimate world around us, then logically, consciousness, or if you prefer base consciousness, must exist in all the atoms that make up the inanimate world.
-Consciousness, whatever that is – is therefore likely to be a basic property of our world along with matter and energy.
-The ability to be aware, is a property of the entire Universe, not just a by-product of highly evolved animals with the cleverest brains, such as humans.
+In simple terms because all conscious beings are made exclusively from the exact same atoms found in the inanimate world around us, then logically, consciousness, or if you prefer base consciousness, may exist in all the atoms that make up the inanimate world.
+Consciousness, whatever that is – could therefore be a basic property of our world along with matter and energy.
+The ability to be aware is then a property of the entire Universe, not just a by-product of highly evolved animals with the cleverest brains, such as humans.

 The core of my argument can be expressed like this:

 All living beings have life and a degree of consciousness (awareness).

 All living beings are made exclusively of atoms,